-All of the above will eat cooked vegetables, fruits and legumes.
+All of the above will eat cooked vegetables, fruits, and legumes.
 There is also a growing movement towards eating only raw or living foods.
-This based on the assumption that cooking food processes most of the nutrients out of it, and to get all the nutritional value, vitamins and amino acids from food, it’s best consumed raw, or juiced.
+This is based on the assumption that cooking food processes most of the nutrients out of it, and to get all the nutritional value, vitamins, and amino acids from food, it’s best consumed raw, or juiced.
 If cooked at all, it should only be cooked to slightly over 100 degrees, so the nutrients are still retained.

 The more restrictive you become with your diet, however, the more educated you need to become to be sure you’re getting all the necessary proteins and vitamins that you need to maintain good health, especially muscle and heart health.